 Honestly, given the struggle that I'm already having with the main series, I feel like Murphy might have been better served spending more time tightening up that story rather than taking us on this journey that we didn't really ask to take.

-The Weatherman #5: Christ on the cross, Kathleen.
+The Weatherman, Vol. 2 #5: Christ on the cross, Kathleen.
 This issue is insane, and I mean that in the best possible way.
 It's actually very straightforward for how significant it is.
-But, it's one of the wildest rides that I've ever taken in a comic.
+But it's one of the wildest rides that I've ever taken in a comic.

 In the present, Kestrel's assistant/lover Vager wants to evacuate her, but she refuses.
 She tells him to exterminate the construct (i.e., Regi) since they've only survived this long through keeping the biophagus on the surface; if it comes to Skyborough, they're all dead.
 Speaking of the surface, the rest of the team gets loaded onto the next transport to feed the biophagus before Nathan can board.
 Nathan wonders what Cross would do when he notices their ship in Skyborough's hanger.

-On Mars, the President had a director stage the terrorist attack, using already dead bodies (presumably of people they didn't kill explicitly for the attack...) instead of living people.
-They've captured Jenner's agent, and she's a psychic, explaining why Jenner has successfully rooted out Arcadia's attempts to infiltrate his operation.
-Unfortunately, she's a powerful enough psychic to resist their probes; they just learned that Jenner is somewhere on Venus.
+On Mars, the president had a director stage the terrorist attack, using already dead bodies (presumably of people they didn't kill explicitly for the attack...) instead of living people.
+They've captured Jenner's agent, Djinn, and she confirms that Jenner has a psychic, explaining why Jenner has successfully rooted out Arcadia's attempts to infiltrate his operation.
+Unfortunately, Djinn has resisted their probes; they just learned that Jenner is somewhere on Venus.
 The President is discouraged and tells Councilman Cyrus that they can resume thermal drops but she first asks a favor as she looks at Cross' image.

 On Earth, the team lands and starts to run from the biophagus, but it looks grim.
 However, Nathan hits a bunch of buttons on the ship and it turns out the ship is a Transformer.
 He's now basically Voltron and saves the day!
 Woot!
 White Light takes the controls as Nathan explains to Cross how he got there, as described above.
 (Earlier, he commented to himself as he struggled to fly the ship that it's much harder than it looks and he now understands why White Light acts like she's surrounded by idiots.)
-White Light destroys a few large constructs only for Gian to unleash his bomb aboard one of the transport ship, sending it straight at Voltron.
+White Light destroys a few large constructs only for the kid from last issue to unleash his bomb aboard one of the transport ships, sending it straight at Voltron.

-On Skyborough, Kestrel realizes that the biophagus will attack the station with half its food destroyed via Gian's actions.
+On Skyborough, Kestrel realizes that the biophagus will attack the station given the kid's action have destroyed half its food.
 She tells Vager to evacuate the city because it's over and they share a kiss.
 The biophagus forms essentially an enormous Mothra and starts tearing through Skyborough.
 White Light docks with a burning Skyborough, and Cross attempts to depart the ship to retrieve Ian Black's memory drive.
 Oddly, Nathan is the voice of reason, convincing her that it's hopeless.
 He promises her that they'll find Jenner another way.
 Tellingly, Cross listens to him, a sign that Nathan is becoming less of a jester as the story advances.

 On Skyborough, Kestrel straps on a bunch of guns to fight the biophagus, telling it that she's been waiting for this moment her whole life.
 She then sees Mero in the construct, and she's frozen in grief as the construct crashes over her.
 Dr. Argus emerges from the crowds fleeing to the escape transports, and Cross pulls him onto their ship.
 Argus offers his hand to Regi, telling him that he could save humanity.
 Regi simply comments, "'I know this hurts'" (echoing Dr. Argus from issue #2), and Regi explodes with Skyborough as Argus screams in fury.
 The ship then closes its doors and departs.